 Appeals for citations older than 30 days will not be considered, and full payment plus a $15 late fee will be due.

-Appeal forms may be filed online; faxed to Parking Services at 214-648-9601, or the St. Paul University Hospital office at 214-645-8113; hand-delivered to either Parking Services office; or sent via Campus Mail (Mail Code 9026).
+Appeal forms may be filed online; faxed to Parking Services at 214-648-9601; hand-delivered to Parking Services; or sent via Campus Mail (Mail Code 9026).
 When faxing or mailing appeals, include a copy of the citation.

 Please note that Parking Services office personnel cannot rule on individual cases and that verbal complaints do not serve as appeals.
 A Traffic Citation Appeals Committee meets monthly to review submitted appeal forms and rule on cases.
 Their decisions are final and cannot be re-appealed.
 Results are mailed directly to the appellants.